Jerry Falwell: Failing health and death

-In early 2005, Falwell was hospitalized for two weeks with a viral infection, discharged, and then rehospitalized on May 30, 2005, in respiratory arrest.
-He was subsequently released from the hospital and returned to his duties.
-Later in 2005, a stent was implanted to treat a 70 percent blockage in his coronary arteries.
+In early 2005, Falwell was hospitalized for two weeks with a viral infection, discharged, and re-hospitalized on May 30, 2005, in respiratory arrest.
+He was released from the hospital and returned to work.
+Later that year, a stent was implanted to correct a 70 percent blockage in his coronary arteries.

-On May 15, 2007, Falwell was found without pulse and unconscious in his office at about 10:45 a.m., after he missed a morning appointment, and was taken to Lynchburg General Hospital.
-"I had breakfast with him, and he was fine at breakfast ...
-He went to his office, I went to mine and they found him unresponsive," said Ron Godwin, the executive vice president of Falwell's Liberty University.
+At about 10:45 a.m. on May 15, 2007, Falwell was found unconscious and without a pulse in his office after he missed a morning appointment, and was taken to Lynchburg General Hospital.
+"I had breakfast with him, and he was fine at breakfast...
+He went to his office, I went to mine and they found him unresponsive", said Ron Godwin, the executive vice president of Liberty University.
 His condition was initially reported as "gravely serious"; CPR was administered unsuccessfully.
-At 2:10 p.m., during a live press conference, a doctor for the hospital confirmed that Falwell had died of "cardiac arrhythmia, or sudden cardiac death".
-A statement issued by the hospital reported he was pronounced dead at Lynchburg General Hospital at 12:40 p.m., at the age of 73.
-Falwell's family, including his wife, the former Macel Pate (1933–2015), and sons, Jerry Falwell Jr. and Jonathan Falwell, were at the hospital at the time of the pronouncement.
+At 2:10 p.m., during a live press conference, a doctor from the hospital confirmed that Falwell had died of "cardiac arrhythmia, or sudden cardiac death".
+The hospital released a statement saying that he was pronounced dead at Lynchburg General Hospital at 12:40 p.m.
+He was 73.
+Falwell's wife and sons were at the hospital at the time of the pronouncement.

-Falwell's funeral took place on May 22, 2007, at Thomas Road Baptist Church after he lay in repose both at the church and at Liberty University.
+Falwell's funeral took place on May 22, 2007, at Thomas Road Baptist Church after he had lain in repose both at the church and at Liberty University.
 Falwell's burial service was private.
 He is interred at a spot on the Liberty University campus near the Carter Glass Mansion and Falwell's office.
-Buried nearby is his mentor, B. R. Lakin.

-After his death, his sons succeeded him at his two positions; Jerry Falwell Jr. took over as president of Liberty University while Jonathan Falwell became the senior pastor of Thomas Road Baptist Church.
-His daughter, Jeannie F. Savas, is a surgeon.
+B. R. Lakin, his mentor, is buried nearby.
+After Falwell's death, his sons succeeded him at the two positions he held, Jerry Falwell Jr. as president of Liberty University and Jonathan Falwell as the senior pastor of Thomas Road Baptist Church.
+Jerry Falwell Sr.'s daughter, Jeannie F. Savas, is a surgeon.

-The last televised interview with Jerry Falwell Sr. was conducted by Christiane Amanpour for the CNN original series CNN Presents: God's Warriors.
-He had been interviewed on May 8, one week before his death; in the interview he revealed that he had asked God for at least 20 more years in order to accomplish his vision for the university he founded.
+The last televised interview with Jerry Falwell Sr. was conducted by Christiane Amanpour for the CNN original series CNN Presents: God's Warriors on May 8, 2007, a week before his death; in the interview he said that he had asked God for at least 20 more years in order to accomplish his vision for the university he founded.
 Falwell's last televised sermon was his May 13, 2007, message on Mother's Day.